Exploring Scalar Leptoquarks at Muon Collider via Indirect Signatures and Right-Handed Neutrino-Assisted Decays: Introduction

-The RHNs are well-motivated candidates for explaining the observed nonzero but tiny neutrino mass via the tree-level seesaw mechanism~\cite{Gell-Mann:1979vob,Mohapatra:1979ia,Yanagida:1979as,Gell-Mann:1979vob}.
-Moreover, the sLQs provide another alternative to generate neutrino masses via radiative seesaw~\cite{Cai:2017jrq, Babu:2019mfe}.
-Instead of committing to a particular model for neutrino mass generation, we consider a minimal extension of the SM with a single RHN \( N \) with mass \( M_N > \mathcal{O}(10)~\text{GeV} \), which couples to the sLQ $\widetilde{R}_2$ and also mixes with the muon-flavor neutrino \( \nu_\mu \) via an active-sterile mixing angle \( V_{\mu N} \).
-Our analysis focuses on the parameter space where the RHNs are lighter than the LQs, allowing the LQs to decay predominantly into an RHN and a jet.
-To ensure the detectability of these scenarios at the muon collider, we require the RHNs to decay promptly into SM particles within the detector volume (taken to be of the same size as the LHC for concreteness), avoiding any displaced or invisible decay signatures.
-The RHNs decay into a final state consisting of a muon and two jets, mediated by the SM gauge bosons \(W\), \(Z\), the Higgs boson \(H\), or an off-shell LQ.
+The RHNs are well-motivated candidates for explaining the observed nonzero but tiny neutrino masses via the tree-level seesaw mechanism~\cite{Minkowski:1977sc, Mohapatra:1979ia, Yanagida:1979as,Gell-Mann:1979vob}.
+Moreover, sLQs provide an alternative to generate neutrino masses via radiative seesaw~\cite{Cai:2017jrq, Babu:2019mfe}.
+Instead of committing to a particular model for neutrino mass generation, we consider a minimal extension of the SM with a single RHN \( N \) with mass \( M_N > \mathcal{O}(10)~\text{GeV} \), which couples to the sLQ $\widetilde{R}_2$ and mixes with the muon-flavor neutrino \( \nu_\mu \) via an active-sterile mixing angle \( V_{\mu N} \).
+Our analysis focuses on the parameter space where the RHN is lighter than the sLQs, allowing the sLQ to decay into an RHN and a jet.
+We consider the RHN to decay promptly into SM particles, such as final-states consisting of a muon and two jets, mediated by the SM \(W\) boson and off-shell sLQ.
 We focus on the muonic decay channel due to its superior detection efficiency compared to electrons.
-The LQ-assisted RHN production mode considered here offers a complementary probe of RHNs at muon colliders, as the conventional RHN production modes~\cite{Mekala:2023diu, Li:2023tbx, Kwok:2023dck} are suppressed by the active-sterile mixing in the minimal version.
+The sLQ-assisted RHN production mode considered here offers a complementary probe of RHNs at muon colliders, as the conventional RHN production modes~\cite{Mekala:2023diu, Li:2023tbx, Kwok:2023dck} are suppressed by the active-sterile mixing in the minimal seesaw.
+For direct search, we particularly focus on the dimuon and multijet final-state which serves as a powerful and versatile signal topology for probing sLQs and RHNs.
+The presence of two energetic muons ensures excellent trigger and reconstruction efficiency, while the large jet multiplicity characteristic of $\widetilde{R}_2$ decays provides strong kinematic handles for suppressing the SM backgrounds.
+Since our analysis does not impose a requirement on the relative charges of the muons, the resulting sensitivity estimates are conservative; imposing a same-sign dimuon requirement would further suppress backgrounds and enhance the sensitivity reach.
+The indirect search channel, which requires two highly energetic jets in the final-state, provides a complementary sensitivity reach in regions where the direct search is kinematically suppressed.